btel/SpikeSort/docs/source/datastructures.rst

       one-dimensional array-like object with event times (in milliseconds)

-  :is_masked: *array*, optional
+  :is_valid: *array*, optional

-      boolean area of the same size as `data` -- if an element is True the event of the same index is masked (or invalid)
+      boolean area of the same size as `data` -- if an element is False the event of the same index is masked (or invalid)

 .. note::